SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 To follow this unit we recommend to continue with the version of the example application you used in Week 2 Unit 3 'Securing the Extension App'.

-Please note that the Dynatrace demo is not meant to reproduced by you locally.
+Please note that the Dynatrace demo is not meant to reproduced by you.
-However, if you want to get some experience with Dynatrace, you can use a trial version to reproduce the demo.
+Thus, do not wonder that there is no description on how to prepare this demo and get access to Dynatrace.

 ### Week 4 Advanced Extensibility